Chapter 3. API

 Note that the ID should be chosen such that it doesn't collide with any IDs defined in jg-magic-map.xml.

-When a client wants to join a group, it connects to a channel giving the name of the group to be joined:
+When a client wants to join a cluster, it connects to a channel giving the name of the cluster to be joined:

-The cluster name is a string, naming the cluster to be joined.
-All channels that are connected to the same name form a cluster.
-Messages multicast on any channel in the cluster will be received by all members (including the one who sent it [3] ).
+The cluster name is the name of the cluster to be joined.
+All channels that call connect() with the same name form a cluster.
+Messages sent on any channel in the cluster will be received by all members (including the one who sent it [3] ).

-The method returns as soon as the group has been joined successfully.
-If the channel is in the closed state (see Figure 3.2, “Channel states” ), an exception will be thrown.
-If there are no other members, i.e. no other member has connected to a group with this name, then a new group is created and the member joined.
-The first member of a group becomes its coordinator .
-A coordinator is in charge of multicasting new views whenever the membership changes [4] .
+The connect() method returns as soon as the cluster has been joined successfully.
+If the channel is in the closed state (see Figure 3.2, “Channel states”), an exception will be thrown.
+If there are no other members, i.e. no other member has connected to a cluster with this name, then a new cluster is created and the member joins it as first member.
+The first member of a cluster becomes its coordinator.
+A coordinator is in charge of installing new views whenever the membership changes [4] .

-Method getClusterName() returns the name of the cluster in which the channel is a member:
+returns the name of the cluster which the member joined.

 public String getClusterName();

-Again, the result is undefined if the channel is in the unconnected or closed state.
+Again, the result is undefined if the channel is in the disconnected or closed state.

 The following method can be used to get the current view of a channel: